MONARCH: Map of Need Aggregated Research Study

 Despite sustained efforts, focus groups with policymakers from Scotland and UK Central Government could not be organised due to scheduling constraints.

-Ten charities contributed data through formal data-sharing agreements with full GDPR and UK Data Protection Act compliance.
-Legally approved agreements were signed between Northumbria University and each charity.
-The aggregated dataset is managed via SAS Viya, with each charity retaining access to their own data.
+Data was shared through formal data sharing agreements stipulating specific variables, GDPR and UK Data Protection Act compliance, together with secure storage protocols.
+Legally approved agreements were signed between Northumbria University and each charity prior to moving forward.

 Secure Hashing Algorithm (SHA)